das-developers/das2py-server/README.md

 ## Installation Prequisites

-Compilation and installation of das2-pyserver currently requires a Linux environment.
-That can change -- it's just not been tested.
-Here are the build and test steps.
-In the instructions below the '$' character is used at the beginning of a line to indicate commands to run in a shell.
+Compilation and installation of das2-pyserver has only been tested in Linux environments and depends on the following tools:

 1. Python >= 2.6, or Python >= 3.4